H-IAAC/cst_rest_example/README.md

 ### What is going on?

 Internally, the Sensory Codelet read the tasks.json file and passes the tasks one by one to the Reactivity Codelet as an entry in a HashMap.
 The Reactivity will then pass this info to either GermanTranslation on Wikipedia Codelet, according to the task.
 Those Codelets will make a GET or POST request - Wikipedia and GermanTranslator, respectively - and print the response given by the server in the terminal.
-The figure bellow illustrates the Agent's topology.
+The figure below illustrates the Agent's topology.

 ![ANA (Api Newbie Agent)](img/Ana.png)